Top Things To Do With Kids In The Sutherland Shire

 If you’re keen to go whale watching, one of Sydney’s best spots is Cape Solander lookout point, located in the Kurnell section of Kamay Botany Bay National Park.
 Here you’ll have a great chance of spotting migrating humpback whales swimming as close as 200m to the coast.
 June and July are the best months.
 You’ll find a viewing platform here alongside lots of useful information about whales.
 From there. you can also continue on a coastal walk through the park, and take in the perfect vista and perhaps a spot of birdwatching.
-Park entry fees of $8 per vehicle per day applies.
+Park entry fees of $8 per vehicle per day apply.

 6. Ride A Tram at Sydney Tramway Museum

 Take a step back in at the Sydney Tramway Museum.
-Running for over 50 years, this hands-on attraction charts the 80 year history of Sydney’s Trams, plus has a unique selection of other trams from around the globe.
+Running for over 50 years, this hands-on attraction charts the 80-year history of Sydney’s Trams, plus has a unique selection of other trams from around the globe.
 Best of all, the whole family will love jumping on board a working tram and whizzing along 4kms of track towards The Royal National Park and Sutherland.
 Open Sundays only.
 Adults $20, Children $10, Under 5s FREE, Family$50 (2 adults and 1 child.
 Additional children in the family are free).
-All tickets include unlimited rides and admission into display hall.
+All tickets include unlimited rides and admission into the display hall.